• Skip to primary navigation

 Origins of Boulangère Potatoes

-YES!
-A Boulangère is a baker, and I know what you are thinking, "bakers make bread!"
+In French a Boulangère is a baker, and I know what you are thinking, "bakers make bread!"
 But the origins of this dish come from the french bakers.

-Years ago in rural french villages, people did not have their own ovens.
+Years ago in rural French villages, people did not have their own ovens.
 So before church on a Sunday, they would take a leg of lamb sat on a bed of sliced potatoes and onions to the bakers to cook.
 The baker would place these dishes in the bread oven to cook whilst he and the rest of the families headed to church.
 Then on the way home, everyone would collect their legs of lamb and potatoes ready for Sunday lunch.

 Slowly the name developed and the potato and onion bake became a stand-alone side dish known as Boulangère Potatoes.